linda-seiter/cmsc115_2252/week3/week3_lesson.md

 }
 ```

-Test #1 fails to identify the negative number -1.0 as invalid.
+Test #1 fails to identify -1.0 as an invalid gpa.
+The failing test indicates a code error exists for values that fall within the `< 0.0` equivalence class.

 | Test | Expected I/O                           | Actual I/O                           | Status | Equivalence<br>Class |
 | ---- | -------------------------------------- | ------------------------------------ | ------ | -------------------- |